Queens-Dev-Den/planit/README.md

     ```sh
     npm install
     ```
-3. Start the frontend development server:
+3. Start the development server:
     ```sh
     npm start
     ```

+This should set up your environment for the first time and get both the backend and frontend servers running.
 ## Usage
 - Access the frontend at `http://localhost:3000`.
 - The backend server runs at `http://localhost:3001`.